 Safety is a big concern for construction and real estate alike, so how does one know if their building is safe for entry?
 How do they know how long it will last?
 Buildings can deteriorate over time and people may not even know it.
 If shortcuts are taken during construction, it can become a bigger problem later down the road.
 One of the easiest ways to see this is through infrared and infrared thermography.
-There are people that can harness this technology!
+There are local companies that provide infrared services

 What is infrared?

 Infrared is a type of electromagnetic radiation that has longer wavelengths than visible light.
 Basically, it’s a type of light that we can’t see, but we can feel it in the form of heat.
 Visible light only makes up a small amount of the spectrum that we can see—light extends a lot farther than that.
 Temperature is a great way to distinguish this light.

 Back in the 1800’s, a man by the name of Sir William Herschel created an experiment with a prism.
 Shining a light through it, he created a visible rainbow.
 However, Herschel measured the temperature past the red shade of light and saw that it was still warm, thus showing that there was more light than we could see.
 This is exactly what infrared is—the light past visible red light.